DBCC PDW_SHOWEXECUTIONPLAN (Transact-SQL)

 Once query performance problems are understood for SMP SQL Server queries running on the Compute nodes, there are several ways to improve performance.
 Possible ways to improve query performance on the Compute nodes include creating multi-column statistics, creating non-clustered indexes, or using query hints.

-Syntax for SQL Server:
+Syntax for Azure SQL Data Warehouse:

 DBCC PDW_SHOWEXECUTIONPLAN ( distribution_id, spid ) [;]